thearfa99/Bus-Ticketing-System/README.md

   - PyQt5: GUI framework for creating an intuitive and user-friendly interface.

 Key Features:
   - Ticket Booking: Allows users to book tickets by providing seat number, passenger name, entry, and final destinations.
 The system checks for seat availability to prevent booking conflicts.
   - Ticket Cancellation: Enables users to cancel previously booked tickets by specifying the seat number.
   - Ticket Modification: Permits users to modify the details of existing bookings, including passenger name, entry, and final destinations.
   - View Booked Tickets: Displays a list of all currently booked tickets with detailed information.
   - Add Food: Offers the option to add food preferences to a specific booking.

 Data Management:
-    - Utilized a singly linked list data structure to efficiently manage and traverse the list of booked tickets, ensuring dynamic memory allocation and deallocation as tickets are booked and cancelled.
+Utilized a singly linked list data structure to efficiently manage and traverse the list of booked tickets, ensuring dynamic memory allocation and deallocation as tickets are booked and cancelled.

-    - Error Handling and Validation:
+Error Handling and Validation:
-      Implemented robust error handling to manage scenarios such as booking conflicts, invalid seat numbers, and attempts to cancel or modify non-existent tickets.
-      Provided user feedback through the GUI to inform users of successful operations or errors.
+Implemented robust error handling to manage scenarios such as booking conflicts, invalid seat numbers, and attempts to cancel or modify non-existent tickets.Provided user feedback through the GUI to inform users of successful operations or errors.

 ## Challenges and Learning Outcomes: